 Another cool infographic by Kissmetrics shows another application of neuromarketing- How do colors affect purchase?

-Different colors trigger different parts of brains.
+Different colors trigger different parts of the brain.
 Using this information UI/UX designers can improve the design of the app and improve its usability.

-Neuromarketing is a fantastic tool in mapping and hence refine all steps in the customer journey on the app.
+Neuromarketing is a fantastic tool for mapping and hence refining all steps in the customer journey on the app.
 While using fMRI and other heavy tools to achieve this might be limited to larger enterprises, SMEs and startups can make use of available reports and books such as Buyology to take advantage of this technique and revolutionize their marketing techniques.